AryanBaliyan001/SQL_Project_Data_Job_Analysis/README.md

 Here's the breakdown of the top data analyst jobs in 2023:

- **· Wide Salary Range**: Top 10 paying data analyst roles span from $184,000 to $650,000, indicating significant salary potential in the field.
+ - **Wide Salary Range**: Top 10 paying data analyst roles span from $184,000 to $650,000, indicating significant salary potential in the field.

- **· Diverse Employers**: Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
+ - **Diverse Employers**: Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.

- **· Job Title Variety**: There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+ - **Job Title Variety**: There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

  <img width="1042" height="553" alt="image" src="https://github.com/user-attachments/assets/c7d8eb9e-3eac-468a-94c5-2884874868dd" />